keboola/connection-docs/templates/templates.md

 {: .image-popup}
 ![Screenshot - Configure Salesforce](/templates/7.png)

-When all components are properly configured, you can click on **Save**, otherwise the save option won't be allowed:
+When all components are properly configured, you can click on **Save**; otherwise the save option won't be allowed:

 {: .image-popup}
 ![Screenshot - Use Template when all is Configured](/templates/8.png)